 Why transformation leaders keep procuring acceleration tools that do not accelerate — and the sequencing decision that changes the outcome

 The pattern is unmistakable once you have seen it enough times: the tools are not the constraint.
 Procurement is not deployment.
 Deployment is not adoption.
 Adoption is not value.
-The gap between tool acquisition and business impact is where most acceleration investment quietly disappears.
+The gap between tool acquisition and business impact is where most acceleration investment quietly disappears, and it is almost always an operating model problem, not a technology problem.

 Digital accelerators (D6 of the 6xD framework, covering tools and strategies that compress time-to-value) are not self-contained.
 They require foundations that most organisations underestimate when they make the procurement decision.